Unhealthiest dog breeds: These dogs suffer from breed specific diseases

 Anyone who buys one of these over-bred dogs spurs this "industry" on.
 Here's what dog lovers should know.

-Here are three examples of dog breeds with diseases and health problems.
+There are different genetic health issues among the different dog breeds.
+Here are three examples of dog breeds with the most health issues.

 Almost everyone has heard a bulldog wheeze.
 The French bulldog especially is famous for its grunting.
 What many find particularly cute is a real problem and means lifelong suffering, constant visits to the vet or even surgeries for many of these animals.

 The bulging eyes are less protected, which is why they tend to inflame.
 This dog breed also suffers from heart problems, sinus growths, an open skullcap (blows to the head can be fatal), breathing difficulties and joint problems.

 Teacup Chihuahuas are particularly affected, according to the meinhund24.de article Chihuahuas - From celeb dog to a fixture at the vet.
 The features of the so-called Kindchenschema - the positive reaction to childlike faces - are particularly pronounced in these dogs, but lead to numerous serious health problems such as hydrocephaly, organ damage and much more.
 This is what breeding for defects looks like.

 Corgis are totally trendy, but trendy dogs are also unfortunately affected by physical problems.
 In corgis, it's the combination of extremely short legs with a long back which leads to problems - similar to the dachshund.
 Old age brings more and more hip problems, as the-tier-welt.com writes about Welsh corgis.